ryanczm/Analytic-Musings/_posts/2023-12-30-honey-covariance.md

 <figcaption>The original boxplot in the paper.</figcaption>
 </center>

 We notice our plot compared to the original is slightly different, IRs decrease as $N$ increases but the opposite happens for ours.
-I attribute this to our different replication process with an improvsied benchmark, due to data constraints.
+I attribute this to our different replication process with an improvised benchmark, due to data constraints.

 ## Sample vs Shrunk Covariance